-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Following an exclusion filter, the fund integrates ESG criteria through the combination of a top-down and bottom-up approaches.

-Top down: through positive selection with a best-in-universe filter applied in order to exclude the last two deciles.
+Following an exclusion filter, the Sub-Fund integrates ESG criteria through the combination of a topdown and bottom-up approaches.
+Top down: through positive selection with a best-in-universe filter applied in order to exclude the lowest deciles.
 This allows the definition of the eligible universe and exclusion of laggards issuers not meeting the minimum ESG threshold.